kasugaicrow/christianpredebon/src/content/2020/02/16-02-2020-hello-world/index.md

 I don't know how it will end but I hope to be able to bring good content and interesting topic.

-If you think it might interest you, feel free to [subscribe](https://christianpredebon.it/) or just check back in a while.
+> I haven't any newsletter, but if you think it might be interest you, feel free to link my [rss](https://christianpredebon.it/rss.xml) feed inside something like [feedbro](https://nodetics.com/feedbro/) or just check back in a while.